vFlyingCowboy/docs-site/docs/sops/Development Team/Teams/trust.md

 # Outline

-The Purpose of the Trust and Safety Team is to provide security services and to ensure that The Pilot Club is staying staff with out web footprint and for our member to have complete trust in what we do.
+The Purpose of the Trust and Safety Team is to provide security services and to ensure that The Pilot Club is staying staff without a web footprint and for our member to have complete trust in what we do.

 # This outline may change in the future.